mlswg/mls-architecture/draft-ietf-mls-architecture.md

   credentials may be issued attesting the same identity but for different signature keys, because each credential corresponds to a different client owned by the same application user.
-However, one device may control multiple signature keys -- for instance if they have keys corresponding to multiple overlapping time periods -- but should still only be considered a single client.
+However, one device may control multiple signature keys -- for instance if the device has keys corresponding to multiple overlapping time periods -- but should still only be considered a single client.